dnndev/xmp-docs/form-controls/password.md

+---
+id: form-password
+title: Password
+category: Input Controls
+context: form
+summary: >-
+  The Password tag renders as a single-line text input box at run time that masks user input so that passwords and other sensitive data isn't viewable by others looking at the screen.
+keywords:
+  - password
+  - form
+---
 # `<Password>`

 The Password tag renders as a single-line text input box at run time that masks user input so that passwords and other sensitive data isn't viewable by others looking at the screen.